 The CCTV recording equipment on all Bombardier trams (type involved in Sandilands) was replaced and upgraded to digital shortly after the overturning.
 The equipment on Stadler trams, which make up the remainder of the fleet, had adequate functionality.
-Further work to upgrade CCTV on the wider fleet is also now planned and will be completed by May 2019.
+Further work to upgrade CCTV on the wider fleet is also now planned and will be completed this year..